Skip to main content

 TROPOMI Montage 2

 Pictured above left: Launched in 2017, The TROPOspheric Monitoring Instrument (TROPOMI) is the satellite instrument on board the Copernicus Sentinel-5 Precursor (SSP) satellite.
 Above upper right: TROPOMI allows us to create daily global maps of atmospheric species relevant for air quality and climate monitoring.
-These maps are made for a variety trace gases and yield information about aerosol/cloud height and coverage.
+These maps are made for a variety of trace gases and yield information about aerosol/cloud height and coverage.
 Lower right: TROPOMI monitoring data, orbiting and engineering information, trends and more are all available via a dedicated portal ( https://mps.tropomi.eu/dashboard)

 Kurchaba says, "Every day, it creates complete global maps with which you can monitor compounds related to air quality and climate.
 With this instrument, we can map air pollution by country and even by city."